Under The Circumstances

 Can I get a copy directly from the bands?

 Quite likely, and while supplies last.
 Each band had a batch to do with what they will.

 Are you going to make more if you run out?

 I'm not inclined to, and at least not in an identical format.
 A second version, if it ever comes about, would need to be distinct in some way.

 I've got 100.
 The bands have a few more on top of that.
 These could move quickly, or they could sit in the Some Party closet for the next decade, but why take the chance?

 Is it safe to order these online?

-The online store hosted by Shopify and the Shopify Payments processor handles the credit card transactions.
-PayPal and Google Pay are also available upon checkout if you wish to go that route.
+The online store is hosted by Discogs and Paypal handles the credit card transactions.
 Some Party never touches the card numbers, so everything's entirely PCI compliant if that means anything to you.